consiglionazionaledellericerche/jscontact-tools/README.md

     O           animate
     N           neuter
     U           SpeakToAs = null

-    The gender identity information is mapped to the Card property named `ietf.org:rfc6350:GENDER`

 6. An unmatched parameter is converted into a topmost Card/CardGroup property with prefix `ietf.org:rfc6350:<vCard Property Name>`.
 The following unmatched parameters are considered:
     PID
     SORT-AS (only for vCard N property)